andreasmarkussen/webdriver-reuse-session/README.md

 This is my first package on NPMJS, so feel free to give me feedback and log issues on Github

 With wishes of faster testing for all of us,

-br,

 Andreas